 Wilson Hall is a school with a mission, and this mission is singular and simple: prepare students for success in college and life beyond our campus.
 Faculty members encourage students to develop a strong sense of ethics and values that are essential to being a productive citizen.
 Realizing that academics are not the only component to a quality education, community service, extracurricular activities and athletics are promoted to encourage the development of well-rounded and happy students.
 Wilson Hall does not discriminate on the basis of race, color, national or ethnic origin in any of its policies, practices or procedures.

 In 1964 a meeting was held of persons in the community interested in providing their children a superior education in an atmosphere of discipline, camaraderie, and a quest for achievement.
 By 1966 the by-laws for our school were adopted and Wilson Hall was named in memory of John Snowden Wilson, who was a member of the founding group.
 In the fall of 1967 Wilson Hall opened its doors to 86 students in grades 1-6 in a single building on land donated by the Dinkins family.

 Wilson Hall now enrolls approximately 800 students in three-year-old preschool through the twelfth grade on a 17-acre campus with six buildings.
-Today, Wilson Hall is one of the largest and most successful independent schools in the state and is recognized as the premiere college preparatory institution in the region.
+Today, Wilson Hall is one of the largest and most successful private schools in the state and is recognized as the premiere college preparatory institution in the region.